rishicorp1/discord.py-selfbot/README.md

 - [x] Image Generation: Use the `~imagine` command to generate an ima-rom a prompt using AI.
 - [x] BARD Model: Select the BARD model to start using Google's own model, which has up-to-date information and is more accurate, but cannot hold a conversation as well as ChatGPT or follow instructions.
 - [x] Secure Credential Management: Keep your credentials secure using environment variables.
+- [x] Other fetures you can see in commands.
 - [x] Crafted with Care: Made with lots of love and attention to detail.

 # Bot Commands